-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

+Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check the appropriate box:

+- Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule

+- 14a-6(e)(2)

+- Definitive Proxy Statement [X]

+- Definitive Additional Materials

+- Soliciting Material Pursuant to Section 240.14(a)-11(c) or Section

+- 240.14a-12
-(Amendment No.) Filed Check [X] [] d by the Registrant [X] d by a Party other than the Registrant [] k the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14(a)-11(c) or Section 240.14a-12 Movado Group, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing proxy Statement if other than the Registrant) Payme [X] ent of Filing Fee (Check the appropriate box): No fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: [] Fee paid previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-1) Amount Previously Paid: 2) Form Schedule or Registration Statement No :

-- Filing Party: - Date Filed:
+Movado Group, Inc. (Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing proxy Statement if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+No fee required.
+[X]

+- Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): 3) - Proposed maximum aggregate value of transaction: 4) - 5) Total fee paid: - [] Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act [] Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - Amount Previously Paid: 1) - Form, Schedule or Registration Statement No.: 2) - Filing Party: 3) - Date Filed: 4)